 Photo: Michael McNiven

-We will stand together in silence as the whole community takes a moment to remember those lost to the HIV virus and they join together to fight the epidemic worldwide and the stigma that still exists.
+You have the chance to stand together in silence as the whole community takes a moment to remember those lost to the HIV virus and they join together to fight the epidemic worldwide and the stigma that still exists.

 SCENE